ansys/pyansys-dev-guide/doc/source/guidelines/doc_practices.rst

 Using GitBash to Clone a GitHub Repository
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-To use GitBase to clone a GitHub repository:
+To use GitBash to clone a GitHub repository:

 #.
 In the directory where you want to clone PyAnsys repositories, right-click and
    select ``GitBash Here``.